realworldocaml/book/en/guided-tour.md

 `List.exists`.

-The purpose of `List.exists` is to check if there are any elements of the given list in question on which the provided function evaluates to `true`.
+The purpose of `List.exists` is to check if there are any elements of the list in question on which the provided function evaluates to `true`.
 In this case, we're using `List.exists` to check if there is a scene element within which our point resides.